How to Add Icon Sets Conditional Formatting

 How to Add Icon Sets Conditional Formatting Using Excel

-To add Icon Sets conditional formatting in Excel, here’s how you can do it step by step:
+To add Icon Sets conditional formatting in Excel, follow these steps:

-- Click on Conditional Formatting in the Styles group.
+3. Click Conditional Formatting in the Styles group.

 How to Add Icon Sets Conditional Formatting Using Aspose.Cells for .NET

-Aspose.Cells fully supports the conditional formatting provided by Microsoft Excel 2007 and later versions in XLSX format on cells at runtime.
-This example demonstrates an exercise for Icon Sets conditional formatting with different sets of attributes.
+Aspose.Cells fully supports the conditional formatting provided by Microsoft Excel 2007 and later versions for XLSX files on cells at runtime.
+This example demonstrates Icon Sets conditional formatting with various attributes.